pixano/pixano/docs/docs/user/annotator_user_guide.md

 On the left is the "Tools" panel.

-The image (or several in case of multiview dataset), annotations, and current inputs and are diplayed in the center.
+The image (or several in case of multiview dataset), annotations, and current inputs and are diplayed in the center, as well as the category selection panel when an input tool is selected.

 On the right, a panel with two tabs, "LABELS" and "DATASET" show annotations with some control, and list of elements, respectively.